US policy change on Cuban migrants leaves many stranded

 Asked if they would now return to Cuba, a small group on the shelter’s patio chanted that they would not return dead or alive.

-The most animated among them was 26-year-old Yancys Diaz, who left Havana in September with her mother and daughter
+The most animated among them was 26-year-old Yancys Diaz, who left Havana in September with her mother and daughter.

 “In Cuba, we were harassed by the authorities.
 Now we can’t think about going back; someone has to help us get out of this,” Diaz said, smacking the shelter’s wall in frustration.